Liverpool, New South Wales: Commercial area

-Liverpool is currently the major city centre in Greater South Western Sydney.
+Liverpool is currently the major city centre in South Western Sydney.
 The city centre has a Hoddle Grid layout with many little laneways and arcades, similar to that of Melbourne.
 The central retail strip is Macquarie Street which contains numerous small cafes.
 In recent times the extension of the Westfield shopping centre has seen many new fashion stores come in.
-The Central Business District is being touted as the third commercial centre in the Greater Sydney Metropolitan area (after Central Sydney and Parramatta), centred around the Western Sydney Airport and aerotropolis.
+The Central Business District is being touted as Sydney's Third CBD centred around the Western Sydney Airport and aerotropolis.
 The CBD was rezoned for mixed use in 2018 to allow for more homes, offices and shops.

 The main shopping area is centred on Macquarie Street, with Westfield Liverpool, a major shopping centre at the northern end.
 Liverpool Plaza is a shopping mall located between Macquarie Mall & Northumberland Street.
 The northern end of the city has been zoned for high density residential apartments.
 The southern end of the city is zoned for high density commercial developments.
 Liverpool has a large teaching hospital, two technical colleges and many shopping centres and office buildings.
 The private hospital operator Healthscope owns the Sydney Southwest Private Hospital in Liverpool.

 Transport

-Liverpool is well served by roads such as the Hume Highway (also known as Liverpool Road), the M5 Motorway, the Westlink M7 Motorway.
+Liverpool is well served by roads such as the Hume Highway (also known as Liverpool Road), the M5 Motorway, and the Westlink M7 Motorway.

-Liverpool railway station has services to the Sydney CBD, Leppington, Parramatta and Schofields.
+Liverpool railway station is on the Main Southern railway line.
+Liverpool has services to the Sydney CBD, Leppington, Parramatta and Schofields.
 The Liverpool to Parramatta transitway provides a bus-only route for buses.

 For details of long distance and local bus services see Liverpool station.

-Schools and places of worship
+Schools

 There are three public primary schools within the suburb of Liverpool: Liverpool Public School, Liverpool West and Marsden Road.
 Liverpool Boys and Liverpool Girls are the two public secondary schools.
 The Mainsbridge School caters to children with intellectual disabilities and Liverpool Hospital School for children hospitalized for lengthy periods.

 Private schools include All Saints Primary School, All Saints Catholic College and Al Amanah College.

-Post secondary education is catered to with the South Western College of TAFE, Macarthur Community College, Liverpool U3A: School for Seniors, University of Western Sydney English Language Centre, School of Arts in Macquarie Street, and The University Of Wollongong.
+Post secondary education is catered to with the South Western College of TAFE, Macarthur Community College, Liverpool U3A: School for Seniors, University of Western Sydney English Language Centre, School of Arts in Macquarie Street, and the University Of Wollongong.

+Places of worship

-St Lukes Anglican Church, located in the city centre across the road from Westfield Liverpool, is the oldest Anglican church in Australia.
+St Luke's Anglican Church, located in the city centre across the road from Westfield Liverpool, is the oldest existing Anglican church in Australia.
 All Saints Catholic Church in George St is located with the All Saints schools.
 St Raphael, Nickolas and Irene Greek Orthodox Church is in Forbes Street and the Serbian Orthodox Church of the Apostle Luke is on Flowerdale Rd.

+Ganzibra Dakhil Mandi is a Mandaean temple located in the city centre of Liverpool, and is the largest of its kind in Australia.
+It is led by Rishama (head priest) Salah Choheili.